 I have 20 years' experience as a field and laboratory scientist in the study of animal ecology, physiology, and behaviour, and have published more than 26 papers in 18 different scholarly journals across diverse fields.
 For three years, I was the coordinator of the 3 minute thesis program at UQ's School of Biological Sciences, where I mentored participants in the competition.
-I am also an award winning writer of fiction and non-fiction, and use my creative work to inspire new ways of thinking about -- and improving -- science communication.
+I am also an award winning writer of fiction and non-fiction, and use my creative work to inspire new ways of thinking about science communication.

 Are you a scientist?
 Find out more about my writing-in-science workshops here.

 Are you a writer?
 Find out more about my science-in-writing workshops here.